Introduce the ZendHQ JobQueue

 What is a job?

-You assign each job a priority; if a queue contains multiple jobs, the jobs with the highest priority are executed first.
+You assign each job a priority; if a queue contains multiple jobs, the jobs with the highest priority are run first.
 Delayed jobs with an overdue schedule are bumped in priority.

 Architecture overview